japinol7/teams-generator-services/services/README.md

 Teams Generator Services
 =======================================

-Some microservices related to the generation of RPG teams.
+Some microservices related of the generation of RPG teams.

 Services:
 * add-contestants